janjiralakirankumar/DevOpsEssentials/DevOps E-E.md

 ```
 git remote show origin
 ```
 ### Task 3: Pushing the Code into your Remote GitHub Repository

-To push code to Github, You need to generate a Personal Access Token (PAT) in github.
+* To push code to Github, You need to generate a Personal Access Token (PAT) in github.
-Go to your Github homepage.
-Click on settings in right side top menu.
-Click on Developer settings on left side menu bottom.
-Click on Personal Access Token on left side menu.
-Click on Generate New Token Under 'Select Scopes' select all items.
+* Go to your Github homepage.
+Click on settings in the right-side top menu.
+* Click on Developer settings > on the left side menu at the bottom.
+Click on Personal Access Token and then Click on Generate New Token.
+* Under 'Select Scopes' select all items.
 Click on 'generate token'.
 Copy the token

-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
+Example: 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
 ```
 git push origin master
 ```
-when it asks for password, enter the PAT Token
+* when it asks for password, enter the PAT Token
 Token: <enter your PAT>
-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 # Use your respective PAT
-When you enter the token, the cursor does not move.
+* When you enter the token, the cursor does not move.
 It's the expected behavior

 ### Task 4: Creating a Git Branch and Pushing into the Remote Repository

 ```